Articles

 The differential housing (center section) utilizes Ford 7 ½” parts which are used in various Ford vehicles such as the Ford Ranger.
 The rear brakes consist of a three-piston caliper on each wheel, which retains the linked braking system found on the GL 1800 Gold Wing.
 The brake rotors are 12” in diameter with ½’’ thick brake pads, which enables phenomenal braking power even at high speeds.
 “In all my years of experience, I have never replaced a set of rear brake pads on a Motortrike conversion,” Graybill says proudly.

-The accompanying pictures detail some of the build techniques that contribute to a safe, secure, and trouble-free ride experience.
-Leola Motortrike, located in Leola, PA, can be reached at 717-656-7531, and their website is www.leolamotortrike.com.
+The accompanying picture details some of the Independent Rear suspension features that contribute to a safe, secure, and trouble-free ride experience.
+Leola Motortrike, located in Leola, PA, can be reached at 717-656-7531.